Annette Badland

-Annette Badland (born 26 August 1950) is an English actress known for a wide range of roles on television, radio, stage, and film.
-She is best known for her roles as Charlotte in the BBC crime drama series Bergerac, Margaret Blaine in the BBC science fiction series Doctor Who, Mrs. Glenna Fitzgibbons in the first season of Outlander, Babe Smith in the BBC soap opera EastEnders, and as Dr. Fleur Perkins on the ITV mystery series Midsomer Murders.
-She was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role in 1993 for her performance as Sadie in Jim Cartwright's play The Rise and Fall of Little Voice; a role she revived in the 1998 film adaptation Little Voice.
+Annette Badland (born 26 August 1950) is a British actress known for a wide range of roles on television, radio, stage, and film.
+She is best known for her roles as Charlotte in the BBC crime drama series Bergerac, Margaret Blaine in the BBC science fiction series Doctor Who, Mrs Glenna Fitzgibbons in the first season of Outlander, Babe Smith in the BBC soap opera EastEnders, Dr Fleur Perkins on the ITV mystery series Midsomer Murders, and as Mae Green in the Apple TV+ comedy-drama Ted Lasso.
+She was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role in 1993 for her performance as Sadie in Jim Cartwright's play The Rise and Fall of Little Voice; a role she reprised in the 1998 film adaptation Little Voice.

-Early life
+Early life and education

-Badland was born on 26 August 1950 in Edgbaston, Birmingham.
+Annette Badland was born in Edgbaston, Birmingham.
 Her mother, originally from Loanhead, Scotland, relocated to Birmingham during World War II to work as a munitions and aircraft worker in the factories, where she met Badland's father.
-Her family often returned to Scotland for holidays and to visit family, or sometimes they holidayed in Wales.
+Her family often returned to Scotland for holidays and to visit family, and sometimes they holidayed in Wales.

 Badland trained in acting at East 15 Acting School in Loughton, Essex, working in "rep" at Southwold Summer Theatre during her time there.
 Her performance as the maid in Private Lives for the Summer 1970 season earned her an Equity Card and the right to work in the professional theatre.